 Bladder or Kidney Problems

-Bladder infections can cause cramping and backache along with abdominal discomfort.
+Bladder infections can cause cramping and backache along with tightness in the upper stomach.
 Pain when urinating, blood in the urine and a constant feeling of pressure or cramping often accompany a bladder infection.
 Kidney stones can also cause crampy abdominal pain and backache; the pain of kidney stones is often severe.